Skip to main content

 1. Click the Apple menu.

-2. Open System Preferences and select Accessibility.
+2. Open System Settings and select Accessibility.

-3. Find Siri on the left-hand panel.
+3. Find Siri on the right-hand panel.

 7. Accessibility Shortcuts